 Once the block wall was secure and level, we went about designing the frame work and installation of the two vertical gardens.

 The resulting area was transformed into a stunning garden area.

 Landscapers ‘Visual Landscape Gardening’ were chosen to undertake the project, including the repair work to previous landscaping efforts because of the experience and scope of work required.
 It would have been easy to ignore the damage previously done and proceed, able to point the finger later, but our integrity and honesty is why we’re one of the most respected landscapers Adelaide residents choose when landscaping their outdoor living spaces.

 Low maintenance landscaping is an important consideration with all projects, something we always include as options when discussing the landscape design with clients.
 Vertical gardens offer so much as a feature, they’re always worth looking at as an option when screening a wall, or even in lieu of timber privacy screens separating two areas.

-For more information on vertical gardens Adelaide residents can have installed, take a look at the vertical gardens page of our website.
+For more information and ideas with images on vertical gardens Adelaide residents can have installed, take a look at the vertical gardens page of our website.